 Assuring product safety and consumers’ trust in their foods is an absolute priority for the commerce sector.

-Commerce companies are at the heart of trade in goods and services worldwide providing consumers with products from all corners of the world.
+Retail and wholesale companies are at the heart of trade in goods and services worldwide providing consumers with products from all corners of the world.

-Commerce relies on efficient transport and logistics to move goods from their shipping points to the stores.
+Retail and wholesale relies on efficient transport and logistics to move goods from their shipping points to the stores.

 Unnecessary burdens should be prevented for businesses dealing with non-food products.